 A physician can help you determine whether or not you have allergies.
 By reviewing a history of your symptoms, evaluating your diet, exercise, and your overall lifestyle habits, an ENT can determine if you are suffering from an allergy.

-But, the best way to know for sure if you are suffering from allergies is to visit an ENT and have him conduct an allergy test.
+The best way to confirm you are suffering from allergies is to visit an ENT and have him conduct an allergy test.

 Does skin testing hurt?